Skip to Main Content

 Production: Holding the Cost Base on Set

-During the shoot, the fixer's accounting team operates as the production accountant for Indonesian spend, ensuring every invoice clears in IDR through the Indonesian entity, every NPWP is captured for vendor compliance, and every per-day cost stays inside the budgeted line.
-This day-by-day discipline is what determines whether the post-wrap reconciliation lands at the projected 30–40% saving versus Thailand or whether scope creep, last-minute imports and FX mismatches narrow the gap.
+During the shoot, the fixer's accounting team operates as the production accountant for Indonesian spend, making sure each invoice clears in IDR through the Indonesian entity, each NPWP is captured for vendor compliance, and each per-day cost stays inside the budgeted line.
+This day-by-day discipline is what sets whether the post-wrap reconciliation lands at the projected 30–40% saving versus Thailand or whether scope creep, last-minute imports and FX mismatches narrow the gap.

 Post-Wrap: Documentation and Co-Production Settlement

-After wrap, the fixer prepares the Indonesian spend pack for the producer's accountant and, where applicable, for the partner-country rebate audit.
-For productions running a co-production structure, this pack is the difference between a clean Producer Offset claim and an audit-driven write-down.
-Producers who treat the fixer as the CFO of the Indonesian slice typically realise the full cost-base saving and feed a clean documentation set into any partner-country claim.
-To apply for incentives or model a co-production budget against an Indonesian shoot, get in touch via /contact/ before the budget hardens.
+After wrap, the fixer prepares the Indonesian spend pack for the producer's accountant and, where applicable, for the partner-country rebates audit.
+For shoots running a co-production structure, this pack is the difference between a clean Producer Offset claim and an audit-driven write-down.
+Producers who treat the fixer as the CFO of the Indonesian slice mostly realise the full cost-base saving and feed a clean records set into any partner-country claim.
+To apply for incentives or model a co-shoot budgets against an Indonesian shoot, get in touch via /contact/ before the budget hardens.

 ACT 08